lyleresnick/lyleresnick.github.io/_posts/2017-05-13-Solving-a-Complex-UITableView.md

 In order to satisfy the requirements for the demo, we can break down the app into a number of tasks

-1. Represent the the input data for the demo
+1. represent the the input data for the demo
-2. Visualize the output stream data
+2. visualize the output stream data
-3. Transform the transaction rows into a form that can be easily displayed
+3. transform the transaction rows into a form that can be easily displayed
-4. Display the rows in a tableview through a datasource
+4. display the rows in a tableview through a datasource